-- Thus, in the case of the parasite Dipylidiumcaninum, fleas behave as an intermediate host and cats are infected by ingesting these.
+- Thus in the case of the parasite Dipylidiumcaninum, cat fleas behave as an intermediate host and cats are infected by ingesting these.

-- As intermediate hosts of Taeniataeniaeformis we find rodents, and Echinococcus to several species of mammals such as pigs and sheep, for example.
+- As intermediate hosts of Taeniataeniaeformis we find rodents and Echinococcus to several species of mammals such as pigs and sheep.

 Did the Tapeworms in Cats infect humans?

-- Thus, for example, man can act as a definitive host of Diphyllobotriumlatum, by eating raw parasitized fish, and, in rare cases, by Dipylidiumcaninum, by ingesting fleas, voluntarily or involuntarily (something possible in children).
-In both cases, the adult worm develops in the intestine of the affected person.
+- Thus for example man can act as a definitive host of Diphyllobotriumlatum by eating raw parasitized fish and in rare cases by ingesting fleas, voluntarily or involuntarily (something possible in children).
+In both cases the adult worm develops in the intestine of the affected person.

 - The diagnosis is based on an examination of the animal’s stool (coprological examination).
 Performed by a veterinarian with the help of a microscope, to try to observe the eggs of the parasite.